 ULCC is now part of our mainstream production each day, working with companies such as Bastech for their basalt reinforcement, DB Group and Wagners (to name but two) for cement-free options, and partnering with Marshalls to utilise their laboratories.

-These advancements have now allowed us to produce an ULCC mix which replaces OPC by up to 70%, yet still complies to British Standards, allows overnight strengths for demoulding, and delivers an 80% CO2 reduction.
+These advancements have now allowed us to produce an ULCC mix which replaces OPC by up to 70%, yet still complies to British Standards and allows overnight strengths for demoulding.

 In other words, all the issues that have held back precast concrete being a viable option for a practical low carbon switch have now been eliminated.